sophtoliver/SQL/README.md

 What they wanted from us:
 To get the record keeping up to date and to offer more services to their customers.

+The other branches in this repository contain SQL queries unrelated to Pampered Pets.
+These queries were created for data integrity testing different databases.